gavinmcfarland/askeroo/IDEAS.md

 -   Investigate how back navigation should be handled for none interactive prompts
 -   Add, onCancel or onExit listener
 -   Add onValidate, onChange
+-   CMD + backspace should only clear text before cursor